“I own my brain, I own my biceps, my knees, my toes”: Pippa Garner

 This peripheral, outsider vantage point is essential for my work.
 If I get too comfortable, there go the ideas.

-FIONAL ALISON DUNCAN is a writer based in Los Angeles.
+FIONAL ALISON DUNCAN is a writer and curator based in New York.